TrainTheTrainer/ELIXIR-EXCELERATE-TtT/courses/Oeiras_2017_January/README.md

 **Ana Marreiros**, Universidade do Algarve, Faro, PT<br>
 **Filomena Carnide**, Faculdade da Motricidade Humana, Lisboa, PT<br>
 **Ana Moura Santos**, Instituto Superior Técnico, Lisboa, PT<br>
+**Manuela Neves**, Instituto Superior de Agronomia, Lisboa, PT<br>

 ##

 **Purpose:**

-ELIXIR-PT at the Instituto Gulbenkian de Ciência, in cooperation with the ELIXIR-EXCELERATE Train-The-Trainer subtask, will hold a Train the Trainer (TtT) event for instructors andfuture instructors of the GTPB Programme.
+ELIXIR-PT at the Instituto Gulbenkian de Ciência, in cooperation with the ELIXIR-EXCELERATE Train-The-Trainer subtask, will hold a Train the Trainer (TtT) event for instructors and future instructors of the GTPB Programme.

 The course is made up of four sessions, covering: